zosetsu-repo/aniyomi-extensions/CONTRIBUTING.md

 ## Running

-To make local development more convenient, you can use the following run configuration to launch Aniyomi directly at the Browse panel:
+To make local development more convenient, you can use the following run configuration to launch Anikku directly at the Browse panel:

 ![](https://i.imgur.com/STy0UFY.png)

-If you're running a Preview or debug build of Aniyomi:
+If you're running a Preview or debug build of Anikku:

 ```
 -W -S -n app.anikku.debug/eu.kanade.tachiyomi.ui.main.MainActivity -a eu.kanade.tachiyomi.SHOW_CATALOGUES
 ```

-And for a release build of Aniyomi:
+And for a release build of Anikku:

 ```
 -W -S -n app.anikku/eu.kanade.tachiyomi.ui.main.MainActivity -a eu.kanade.tachiyomi.SHOW_CATALOGUES